AndersenLab/dry-guide/docs/other/sra.md

 # Uploading WI FASTQ sequence data to SRA

-For each CENDR release, it is important to also upload the FASTQ files to NCBI's Sequence Read Archive (SRA). **If a bioproject already exists, you can create a new submission and link to the previous bioproject**.
+For each CaeNDR release, it is important to also upload the FASTQ files to NCBI's Sequence Read Archive (SRA). **If a bioproject already exists, you can create a new submission and link to the previous bioproject**.
 If there is no previous bioproject, you can create a new bioproject and add all relevant data.
 See below for more instructions.

 ## SRA submission